Part-Time GCs & Startups

 Part-Time GC Legal Services Model

-To date, I have served as in-house, part-time GC to thirteen companies.
+To date, I have served as in-house, part-time GC to about thirty companies.
 This run began after twelve-years as GC of online brokerage ShareBuilder.
 The ShareBuilder GC gig ended only after we sold the company twice.
 After the sale to Capital One, a recruiter called and said,

 "I've got a great company for you but I'm not sure they can afford you or that they even need a full-time GC."